 The SESMD bills the City of St. Clair Shores for the conveyance and treatment of combined sewage at GLWA.

 While stormwater is a result of rain and snowmelt, the stormwater fee is not related to how much rain falls on your property, but rather the facilities used to manage stormwater such as sewers, manholes, catch basins and wastewater treatment.
 The more hard surface a property has, the more it uses the stormwater system components.

-This fee takes into account all aspects of managing and maintaining a separate stormwater management system.
-The previous charges did not adequately capture the total cost of operation, maintenance, and capital improvements.
-The new fee provides the necessary revenues to make sure the City meets its responsibilities under Federal and State requirements.
-This is done by ensuring proper maintenance and operation of the City’s forty plus pumping stations, conveying water off properties and roads into the drainage system and providing for continued upgrades of the stormwater system.
-The expenditures for the stormwater management system are approved each year by the Mayor and City Council as part of the City’s fiscal budgeting program.
+This fee considers all aspects of managing and maintaining a separate stormwater management system.
+The previous charges did not adequately capture the total operation, maintenance, and capital improvements cost.
+The new fee provides the necessary revenues to make sure the city meets its responsibilities under Federal and State requirements.
+This is done by ensuring proper maintenance and operation of the city’s forty-plus pumping stations, conveying water off properties and roads into the drainage system, and providing for continued stormwater system upgrades.
+The expenditures for the stormwater management system are approved each year by the Mayor and City Council as part of the city’s fiscal budgeting program.

 The fee is based upon the property runoff potential, or PRP, of each parcel in the City of St. Clair Shores.
-PRP is based upon hydrologic engineering principals for calculating runoff that use both the impervious surface area and pervious surface area.
+PRP is based upon hydrologic engineering principles for calculating runoff that uses both the impervious surface area and the pervious surface area.
 All surfaces will generate some amount of runoff during precipitation events and can be assigned a runoff coefficient to represent the fraction of the precipitation that results in runoff.

-Runoff potential is based upon the following formula:
+Runoff potential is based on the following formula:

 This factor is then multiplied by the per square ft rate that is determined by the fiscal budget